Darkmoonxhubscript/DarkLibV2/Library.md

 # DarkLib V2
 ## **TIPS**
-- Where it says  'Icon = "Id"' you can put either just the ID or "rbxassetid://id" both ways work.
+- Where it says  'Icon = "Id"' you can put either just the ID or "rbxassetid://id" both ways work. or GetIcon("IconName").

 - Where it also says ' Name = "Text" ' you can put ' Text = "Text" ' both ways work.